Hlinsko

 Hlinsko (/cs/) is a town in Chrudim District in the Pardubice Region of the Czech Republic.
+It has about 9,500 inhabitants.
+The town is located on the Chrudimka River in the Iron Mountains.

-It has about 9,600 inhabitants.
-The local part of Betlém is well preserved example of folk architecture and is protected as a village monument reservation.
+Hlinsko was founded in the 12th century and became a town in 1834.
+The locality of Betlém is well preserved example of folk architecture and is protected as a village monument reservation.